x-tabdeveloping/neofuzz/docs/persistence.rst

 ================

 You might want to persist processes to disk and reuses them in production pipelines.
-Neofuzz can serialize indexed Process objects for you using `joblib`.
+Neofuzz can serialize indexed Process objects for you to a given directory.

 You can save indexed processes like so: